 Advising & Mentoring

-Each LSC student is assigned an academic advisor in LSC and a faculty/instructor career mentor.
+Each LSC student is assigned an academic advisor in LSC and a faculty mentor.
 The academic advisor is a professional advisor who works with students on conversations about their coursework, getting involved on campus, and serves as an overall resource for navigating campus.

-The faculty/instructor career mentor program provides students with another direct contact and resource in the department specifically focusing on career conversations and getting involved in research.
-Students are welcome to contact other faculty and instructors for advice, and we hope that having a permanent, assigned mentor will help students feel more comfortable reaching out to a faculty/instructor for career advice.
+The faculty mentor program provides students with another direct contact and resource in the department specifically focusing on career conversations and getting involved in research.
+Students are welcome to contact other faculty and instructors for advice, and we hope that having a permanent, assigned mentor will help students feel more comfortable reaching out to faculty or instructors for career advice.

 Students may apply for admission to Honors in the Major in Life Sciences Communication (LSC) at any time but are strongly advised to apply before their junior year.
 Interested students are encouraged to meet with the LSC advisor with any questions about Honors in the Major in LSC.

 Admission to the Honors Program is not competitive provided students meet the required admission criteria.